dimanikulin/dimanikulin/README.md

 My name is **Dmytro [Nikulin](./SecondNameHistory.md)** and I have **25** of years of experience as a Software Developer/Lead.
-Please see [this link](./MyExperience.md) for more details.
+Please see [this link](./MyExperience.md) for more details regarding experience.

-Currently, I hold 3 diplomas from **NaUKMA**, **EPAM SCHOOL of Digital Engineering** and **Kharkiv State Academy of Railway Transport**.
-Please find more details about them on [this link](https://github.com/dimanikulin#education).
-During my studies at NAUKMA, we were given free access to www.coursera.org and allowing us to choose from over 5,000 courses.
-Additionally, we were granted free access to the Cisco Learning Platform.
-Please find my certificates [here](./MyCertificates.md) and the cources [here](https://github.com/dimanikulin#courses).

 I was [nominated](https://github.com/dimanikulin#honors--awards) as the best student at **EPAM SCHOOL of Digital Engineering** and **Kharkiv State Academy of Railway Transport**.